We’ve said this before and we’ll say it again:

 And please don’t stop giving us money...

 And it makes sense.
 Our organizations, by their very nature, are non-profits.
-And Greek fraternities aren’t exactly a retail business.
+And a fraternity chapter isn’t exactly a retail business.
 We don’t make products.
 We don’t deliver any kind of service.
 And we certainly aren’t making any money through our cryptocurrency investments.

 Curse you, Dogecoin!